All Episodes

 What do you do?

-You go to high tide, low tide, medium tide, stick a ruler down there in the beach.
+You go to high tide, low tide, medium tide, stick a ruler down there in the beach?

 I'm being purposely facetious.

-Measuring sea level.
+Measuring sea level?

-At any rate, there's uh even some evidence that the rate was higher in the first half of the 20th century sea level rise than it is in the second half.
+At any rate, there's even some evidence that the rate was higher in the first half of the 20th century sea level rise than it is in the second half.

 Overall, the risk of sea level rise from global warming is less at almost any given location than that from other causes.

-And many of the most alarming stories or studies uh rely on long-range predictions using inherently untrustworthy climate models similar to those that cannot accurately forecast the weather one week from now.
+And many of the most alarming stories or studies rely on long-range predictions using inherently untrustworthy climate models similar to those that cannot accurately forecast the weather one week from now.

-Yet people want to believe what they're told the National Weather Service wild guess people what's going to happen in 2040 or 2050.
+The National Weather Service wild guests people what's going to happen in 2040 or 2050.

 They know not to trust what they say is going to happen 10 to 15 days out.